iwirsing/Module-3-Challenge-Password-Generator/README.md

 ### Password Generator: https://iwirsing.github.io/Module-3-Challenge-Password-Generator/

 ## <u>Webpage Features</u>

 - The user can choose the password length from 8 to 128.
-If a number outside the range is chosen or a letter is typed in, it will later on alert an error and restart the process.
+If a number outside the range is chosen or a letter is typed in, an error will be printed in the password area and the process stops.

-- The webpage will generate a password according to the user's character type choices.
-When the user chooses none, it will alert an error and restart the process.
+- The user will be prompted for the character types to be included in the password.
+Every response will be added into an object and will confirmed to the user.
+At the end of the selection, the program will validate to make sure at least one character type is chosen.
+If none is chosen, an error will be printed in the password area and the process stops.

+- The object with the validated user selection will be sent to generate a password.

 - The user can copy the password into the clipboard for convenience.
 The webpage will then alert that the password has been copied.
-- The prompted criteria are stored in an object before being sent to a function that generates the actual password.

 ## <u>Screenshot</u>